Intersection theory and Chern classes in Bott-Chern cohomology: Chern classes of a vector bundle

 \section{Chern classes of a vector bundle}

 In this part we give a construction of the Chern class of a vector bundle in the integral Bott-Chern cohomology.
 It is borrowed from Junyan Cao (personal communication).
 The general line is Grothendieck's construction of Chern classes of a vector bundle via the splitting principle.
-In particular, we prove axiom A stated in the introduction.
+In particular, we prove Axiom A stated in the introduction.

 We first recall the definition of the first Chern class of a line bundle in integral Bott-Chern cohomology, following \cite{Sch}.

 Let $L$ be a holomorphic line bundle over $X$ and $\mathcal{U}=(U_j)$ be an open covering of $X$ with connected intersections such that on each $U_j$, $L$ is locally trivial by a nowhere-vanishing section $e_j$.
 We denote $g_{jk}$ the transition function defined on $U_j\cap U_k$ defined by the relation $e_k(x)=g_{jk}(x)e_j(x)$.
 Perhaps with further refinement of the open covering, we can suppose that $g_{jk}=\exp(u_{jk})$.
 The element